 Santa Monica Civic Auditorium

-The Santa Monica Civic Auditorium faces an uncertain future.
-The loss of community redevelopment funds in 2012 derailed the City’s original plans for a multi-million dollar renovation of the facility that called for seismic retrofits, heating/air conditioning upgrades, modern restrooms and reconfiguration of the auditorium.
-The City is currently holding public meetings to discuss options for the future of the historic venue, including potential uses, operations, and ways to finance the Civic Auditorium’s rehabiltation.
+For years the Santa Monica Civic Auditorium has faced an uncertain future.
+The loss of community redevelopment funds in 2012 derailed the City’s original plans for a multi-million dollar renovation of the facility that called for seismic retrofits, heating/air conditioning upgrades, modern restrooms, and reconfiguration of the auditorium.

 The City commissioned the Urban Land Institute (ULI) to examine strategies to revitalize the Civic Center as a self-supporting venue.
 The ULI’s Technical Assistance Panel produced a recommendation report that determined that the City should save the Civic Auditorium even though it is not the most economical path.
 The report offered a vision that included a list of ways the 10-acre site could generate funds to support both the renovations and the operating subsidies.